ashbhan/ece4180-project/index.md

 ### Future Work
 - Use a 5V regulator instead of USB battery pack for 5V rail
-- Use a more accurate and better color sensor able to better capture color
+- Use a more accurate color sensor able to better capture color
-- Use a better distance sensor that more easily integrates into our pinout
+- Use a better distance sensor that more easily integrates into our mBed pinout